tychonievich/ged7-extensions/primary-name-part.md

 Three proposals have been floated for potentially addressing this topic:

 1. two new name part structure types (one for primary given name, one for primary surname).
-2. new markup in the PersonalName datatype, perhaps an underscore of asterisk.
+2. new markup in the PersonalName datatype, perhaps an underscore or asterisk.
 3. a name part substructure.

 Proposal 1 is not very easily added using the GEDCOM 7 extension mechanisms, and arguably is not backwards compatible (e.g. in the event that whatever additional markup is added is already in use in someone's name).